 Why Teams Use monday.com Ticketing for Support

-- Collaboration built into each ticket: Comments, mentions, and file uploads keep internal discussion tied to the ticket, not scattered in threads.Â
+- Ticket-level collaboration.
+Comments, mentions, and file uploads sit on the ticket, not scattered across threads.

-To build a reliable monday.com ticketing system, start with a dedicated board that serves as your single place to track every request, from “new” to “resolved.”
-The goal is simple: every issue becomes a ticket, every ticket has an owner, and everyone can see what is happening without chasing updates.Â
+A reliable monday.com ticketing setup starts with a dedicated board where every request lives — from new to resolved.
+The goal is simple: every issue becomes a ticket, every ticket has an owner, and everyone can see what's happening without chasing updates.

-Two common ways to run a monday.com ticketing system
+Two common ways to run it

 Step 1: Create a Dedicated “Support Tickets” Board.